Conformal blocks from vertex algebras and their connections on $\overline{\mathcal{M}}_{g,n}$: Chern classes of vector bundles on

 \subsection{Addendum}

-As noted in \S\ref{sec:future}, after this work was completed we have shown that for a vertex operator algebra $V$ which is rational, $C_2$-cofinite, and such that $V_0\cong \mathbb{C}$, coinvariants from finitely generated admissible $V$-modules give rise to vector bundles of coinvariants on $\overline{\mathcal{M}}_{g,n}$ satisfying the factorization property \cite{DGT2}.
-Consequently, we have shown in \cite{DGT3} that their Chern characters give rise to cohomological field theories.
+In \cite{DGT2} we introduce a modification of the Lie algebra $\mathscr{L}_{C\setminus P_\bullet}(V)$ for which the results of the current paper still hold.
+The modified Lie algebra allows us to show that for a vertex operator algebra $V$ which is rational, $C_2$-cofinite, and such that $V_0\cong \mathbb{C}$, coinvariants from finitely generated admissible $V$-modules satisfy the factorization and sewing properties, thus giving rise to vector bundles of coinvariants on $\overline{\mathcal{M}}_{g,n}$.
+Consequently, we show in \cite{DGT3} that if $V$ is also simple and self-contragredient, their Chern characters give rise to cohomological field theories.
+In particular, Chern classes over $\overline{\mathcal{M}}_{g,n}$ lie in the tautological ring.